5/6/2025

 speaker

-Conference Operator
+Conference Call Operator

 Thank you.
-The next question comes from Gabriel Araujo with Embraer.
+The next question comes from Gabriel Araújo with Embraer.
 Please go ahead.
-Mr. Araujo, you are muted.
-Mr. Araujo.
-Apparently he has left.
-So the next question comes from the chat and it's from Victoria Moores.
-Can you give us an idea of what we might expect from Embraer commercial aviation at the Paris Air Show?
+Mr. Araújo, you are muted.
+Mr. Araujo, apparently he has left.
+So the next question comes from the chat, and it's from Victoria Moores.
+Can you give us an idea of what we might expect from Embraer Commercial Aviation at the Paris Air Show?

 speaker